Skip Sub Menu

 C. Mandatory Treatment

-If a professional assessment (whether voluntary or mandatory) shows that a student is chemically dependent, the student must initiate and maintain a treatment, rehabilitation, and/or aftercare program satisfactory to the student affairs officer.
+If a professional assessment (whether voluntary or mandatory) shows that a student is chemically dependent and/or has a substance abuse disorder, the student must initiate and maintain treatment, rehabilitation, and/or aftercare program satisfactory to the CPHS student affairs officer.
 All treatment, rehabilitation and aftercare plans for pre-pharmacy and health sciences students will be coordinated through referral.

 D. Leave of Absence and Re-Entry

-Except where they conflict with this policy, current Drake University policies governing a student’s leave of absence for illness will be applied to those students who may need time off for evaluation or treatment of chemical dependency.
+Except where they conflict with this policy, current Drake University policies governing a student’s leave of absence for illness will be applied to those students who may need time off for evaluation or treatment of chemical dependency or substance abuse.

-Re-entry into the classroom or practicum/capstone experiences following an absence for alcohol or chemical dependency treatment or continuation in the academic program during treatment will be coordinated by the treatment provider, IMP3 or IPP and the student affairs officer who may place restrictions on the individual's classroom, laboratory, clinical, fieldwork or clerkship activities that are thought to be in the best interests of the individual's recovery and public safety.
+Re-entry into the classroom or practicum/capstone experiences following an absence for chemical dependency or substance abuse treatment, or continuation in the academic program during treatment, will be coordinated by the CPHS student affairs officer who may place restrictions on the individual's classroom, laboratory, clinical, fieldwork or clerkship activities that are thought to be in the best interests of the individual's recovery and public safety.

 Responsibility for all costs of assessment, treatment, rehabilitation and aftercare shall be borne by the student.

-Students shall report all arrests, tickets and charges involving alcohol or illegal drugs to the student affairs officer no later than seven (7) calendar days after the arrest, ticket or charge.
-This includes, but is not limited to, all arrests, tickets or charges for driving or operating a motor vehicle while intoxicated or impaired.
+Students shall report all arrests, tickets, charges, or convictions involving alcohol or illegal drugs to the CPHS student affairs officer no later than seven (7) calendar days after they occur.
+This includes, but is not limited to, driving or operating a motor vehicle while intoxicated or impaired, or possession.

 I agree to be bound by and adhere to all the terms and conditions of this policy as stated above.
-I understand that my failure or refusal to adhere to the terms and conditions of this policy may result in my being dropped from the College of Pharmacy and Health Sciences.
+I understand that my failure or refusal to adhere to the terms and conditions of this policy may result in my being suspended or terminated from the College of Pharmacy and Health Sciences.

 I hereby release and agree to hold harmless Drake University and its agents and employees from any and all claims arising out of my participation in any voluntary or mandatory assessment, treatment, rehabilitation and aftercare undertaken pursuant to this Student Chemical Dependency Policy and Statement.